DeckerGirl/ENC4265portfolio/AIstatement.md

 Reflection blog #6 Prompt F: I used spellcheck for this assignment.

 Reflection Blog #7 Prompt G: AI statement: ChatGPT GPT-4o was used for this reflection.

+Procedural video AI Statement: I used Canva for video production and Chat GPT-4o for script aid.